 The annual Dunkeld Cup is another event that visitors flock in from all over the State for.
 With the most stunning of back drops, the race day has been named in the Top 10 Most Picturesque Race Tracks in the world.
 You can book a marquee, umbrella package, or come on the day and find a spot on the mound.
 Bring your own picnics or have your day catered for by local businesses.

 There are plenty of options to eat out in Dunkeld, locals and visitors really are spoilt for choice!

-Koopmans Dunkeld is a brunch/coffee spot housed within an old garage on the main street of Dunkeld.
+Koopmans Dunkeld is a brunch/coffee spot housed within an old garage on the main street of Dunkeld, Victoria.
 The refurbished space also houses an art gallery which features the work of local artists.
 Open 7am-4pm daily, Koopmans Dunkeld serves up St ALi coffee, all day brunch, house-baked goods as well as smoothies and salads (balance is key) all with a spectacularly framed view of Mt Abrupt.
+If you’re in Dunkeld with kids, Koopman’s is a great place to stop in for a milkshake and a sweet treat.
 Parking is located on Parker Street with full accessibility and amenities for wheelchairs.